-The aviation sector is a fast growing sector of Europe’s economy and is associated with a wide range of economics and social benefits.
-However one of the most important drawbacks of the anticipated rate of growth of air transport, despite new deployed technologies, is the environmental impacts.
+The aviation sector in the EU is fast growing and is associated with a wide range of economic and social benefits.
+However, one of the most important drawbacks of the anticipated rate of air transport growth, despite newly deployed technologies, is the environment impact.

 European demand for air transport is anticipated to grow continuously until 2050 and beyond.
 Sustainable mobility is required to satisfy this growth and it is essential that travel remains safe, secure, fast, affordable and environmentally friendly.